Korean paper: Materials

-The two materials mainly used when making hanji is the paper mulberry (called the Dak tree) and the aibika.
-More than 6 steps of the manufacturing process deal with mending and preparing these two materials (Seo).
+The two materials mainly used when making hanji is the paper mulberry (called dak in Korean) and the plant formerly known as hibiscus, known in Korea as hwang chok kyu.
+More than six steps of the manufacturing process deal with mending and preparing these two materials.

 YUN creating Hanji Paper Artwork - The Process: bark collection to paper sheet.

 The paper mulberry is a commonly grown plant in Asia, growing in the feet of mountains that gets a lot of sunlight, reaching a growth height of usually 3 meters.
 In Korean history, people used the fibers from these trees to make clothes, and they began to use it as the source for paper during the Goryeo dynasty.
 The Joseon dynasty, which came after Goryeo, recommended people to grow more of these mulberry trees.

-The aibika usually finishes growing in October.
-Their roots contain a slimy mucus (called Dak Pul) which helps hold the paper together and give viscosity to the bark.
+The hwang chok kyu usually finishes growing in October.
+Their roots contain a slimy mucus (called dakpul in Korean) which suspends fibers evenly in the slurry and increases viscosity in the vat to facilitate sheet formation.
+Otherwise, the papermaking fiber, which is denser than water, would settle to the bottom of the vat and clump on the papermaking screen.
+This mucilage is not a glue, nor does it hold the fibers together.